Patchyst/Patchyst.github.io/_posts/2019-08-9-CaesarCipher.md

 for i in message:
   print(chr(ord(i)+x), end = "")
 ```
 Inside the for loop the index value of the character going through the loop has the shift key added to it then the chr() function finds the corresponding character to shifted number.
 Lastly, the end = "" just makes it so each of the letter prints on the same line.
+Play around entering messages you want to be encoded and you will get all kinds of random letters and symbols that would be extremely hard to decrypt.

+# Now What?
+I suggest if you're still interested in encryption check out the [XOR Stream Cipher](https://patchyst.github.io/XORstream/) or the [Hexadecimal Block Cipher](https://patchyst.github.io/BlockCipher/) posts I made!